 April is the fourth month of the Gregorian calendar.
 Like all other months, April has lots of fun interesting facts, let's look at its origins, interesting observances, and some of significant points in history which all occurred in April.

 Alaska was the 49th state to join the USA, and has a population of 710,000 people, making it the 48th most populous state.
 But what fun facts are there about Alaska?
 Find out here with these 15 amazing facts!

-In 2010, the Colombian Army was facing a pretty serious hostage crisis, with several groups of kidnapped soldiers being held hostage by armed guerrilla fighters of the Revolutionary Armed Forces of Colombia.
-In order to inspire the spirits of the hostages, the government had to get a message to them...but how?
+In 2010 the Colombian Army faced a pretty serious hostage crisis.
+Several groups of kidnapped soldiers were held hostage by armed guerrilla fighters of the Revolutionary Armed Forces.
+In order to inspire the spirits of the hostages, the government had to get a message to them... but how?